Many new parents view caring for a new family member as complex.

 Your baby’s ears, like yours, will clean themselves naturally, without the need for a cotton swab.

-You can use a warm washcloth to clean any obvious drainage around the outer ear area, but leave only the inner ear.
-Even if you manage to get some wax out of the inner ear with a cotton swab, you run the risk of pressing harder.
+You can use a warm washcloth to clean any obvious drainage around the outer ear area but leave only the inner ear.
+Even if you manage to get some wax out of the inner ear with a cotton swab, you risk pressing harder.

-We all have a small crust or discharge in our eyes from time to time.
+We all have a slight crust or discharge in our eyes from time to time.

-The best way to remove it is to soak a baby wipe or cotton ball in clean water and gently rub the eye area, starting from the inner corner of the eye (closest to the nose) and working towards the outer corner.
+The best way to remove it is to soak a baby wipe or cotton ball in clean water and gently rub the eye area, starting from the inner corner (closest to the nose) and working towards the outer corner.

-Because cold and flu viruses can cause pink eye, also known as pink eye, if you are sick, wash your hands before handling your baby.
+Because cold and flu viruses can cause pink eye, also known as pink eye, wash your hands before handling your baby if you are sick.

-Watch for redness or discharge from the eyes, which could be a sign of conjunctivitis, or a more serious infection, which your doctor should watch for in both cases.
+Watch for redness or discharge from the eyes, which could be a sign of conjunctivitis, or a more severe infection, which your doctor should watch for in both cases.